 A credit limit, by contrast, is a feature of a loan.
 The credit limit of a loan is the maximum amount you can borrow or use at a time before you must begin repaying.
 For example, if your credit card has a credit limit of $10,000, the charges you make cannot total more than $10,000.

 Once you reach that limit, you must begin paying off your credit card balance before you can use it to make additional purchases.

 How to Get a Line of Credit

-- Your income available to repay the loan
+- Available income to repay the loan

-- Any assets you pledge as collateral
+- Assets available as collateral